Morwenn/cpp-sort/docs/Writing-a-sorter.md

 * `adapter_storage` is stateless if and only if the wrapped sorter is empty and default-constructible.
 * Most of the library's *sorter adapters* produce a stateless *resulting sorter* if and only if the every *adapted sorter* is itself stateless.
 * `small_array_adapter` only accepts *stateless sorters*.

+*Stateful sorters* can also be *mutable*: that's what they are called when calling `operator()` changes the internal state.
+Those sorters are only different from all the ones previously described in the `const` qualification of their `operator()`.

 ## Buffered sorters